-Transport for NSW recognises the importance of supporting and managing impacts on business before and during construction.
+Transport for NSW recognises the importance of supporting and managing impacts on business during construction.
 The Parramatta Light Rail team is working closely with businesses to ensure they have the information and support they need.

 Parramatta Light Rail place managers work directly with business owners to provide information and updates on the project, answer any questions and ensure issues are identified early and solutions developed.